knewplay/oop-fundamentals/oop_fundamentals.md

 **Explanation:** After the attacks, the `display_status()` method is called again on the `goblin` and `zombie` objects to show their updated health and energy levels.

 **Concepts Used:** This reiterates the use of encapsulation by showing the updated internal state of the objects through controlled methods.
+It also demonstrates polymorphism, as the `display_status()` method can be called on different types of monsters, each providing its specific implementation.